Ralph J. Smit Laravel & PHP-developer.

 I started this website in the first half of December 2020, so now it's up and running for about two months.
 As I'm myself always interested in the performance and the 'dashboard' info of others, I thought it would be a fair to every now and then share a sort of 'performance report' here.
 I've compiled some numbers and some screenshots of Google Search Console here, so have fun✌️

 I primarily use Google Search Console to get an indication of how my website is doing now.
-Perhaps that’s a bit short-sighted, but I think that Search Console gives me quite reliable information.
-In this phase, with not that much customizer, Google Analytics sometimes tends to give too high information, as it could also measure one or more visits of me.
-(PS: pro-privacy guys, sorry to be using Analytics, but I’m doing not really much with it.)
+Perhaps that's a bit short-sighted, but I think that Search Console gives me quite reliable information.
+In this phase, with not that much. traffic, Google Analytics sometimes tends to give too high traffic numbers, as it could also measure one or more visits of me.
+(PS: pro-privacy guys, sorry to be using Analytics, but I'm really not doing much with it.)

 Google Search Console performance

 Here you see a screenshot of my Google Search Console 'primary' performance data.
 Since the start of December, I got about a total of 3,65K views and some 95 clicks (the first little spike in № of clicks is mine☺️).

 Google Search Console data when I select 'Last three months'.
 Data starts at 30 November 2020, so what it shows is for about 2 months.

 In December 2020, things started to pick up slowly.
 I ended December with about 50-60 views a day and a CTR of some 3%.
 The CTR then isn't completely reliable due to the relatively low number of views.

 In the first half of January, views rapidly grew to a high on January 14 of 143 views a day.
 (I tend to see views as a better gauge than clicks, because my CTR tends to keep up quite well and the number of clicks are sometimes a little capricious.)